 The ODC has indicated that the details required in the future are likely to include only:

 - nature of the products

 - specified categories of supply to be undertaken

 - overall maximum quantities you expect to handle.

 They have also proposed that variations to permits will only be required if there is a significant volume change, or if you want to go from high to low THC and vice versa.
-These changes to the permitting process will include targeted consultation with stakeholders scheduled in December this year.
+These changes to the permitting process will include a targeted consultation with stakeholders that you can find out more about here.

 Update to ODC Security Guidance for high vs low-THC crops